Huntington Beach Traumatic Brain Injury Lawyers

 The Main Causes of Accidental Brain Injuries in Huntington Beach

-An acquired brain injury is an injury that is not hereditary, congenital, degenerative, or a result of medical malpractice during childbirth.
+An acquired brain injury is an injury that is not hereditary, congenital, degenerative.
 It is, instead, damage sustained by internal or external forces.
 There are two types of acquired brain injuries, including traumatic brain injuries that are a result of a bump, blow, or jolt to the head or body, and non-traumatic brain injuries that are a result of toxic exposure, lack of oxygen, or certain medical conditions.

 Depending on the specific circumstances, accidents can cause either of the two types of brain injury: